sebastiannbrown/sebastiannbrown.github.io/_publications/2023-09-14-JobSearchLearning.md

 ---
 title: "Learning through Job Search: Insights on Belief Updating (with Kenneth Chan)"
 collection: publications
-permalink: /publication/2023-09-14-JobSearchLearning
+permalink: /publication/2024-07-28-JobSearchLearning
 excerpt: 'How do people update their beliefs when encountering new information during job search?
 We analyze data from a recent government survey (the Survey of Consumer Expectations) and find evidence consistent with motivated reasoning and base-rate neglect.'
-date: 2023-09-14
+date: 2024-07-28
 venue: ''
 paperurl: 'http://sebastiannbrown.github.io/files/JobSearchLearning.pdf'
 citation: 'Brown, Sebastian and Kenneth Chan.
 (2024). &quot;Learning through Job Search: Insights on Belief Updating.&quot; <i>Working Paper</i>.'
 ---

-We use a nationally representative survey (the labor supplement of the Survey of Consumer Expectations) to study individuals’ behavioral biases in learning about their wage distributions.
-Using a recently developed test for Bayesianism (Augenblick and Rabin, 2021), we find strong evidence of non-Bayesian learning.
-Specifically, among respondents who receive wage offers, we find an average movement in beliefs that is roughly 543% of the reduction in their beliefs’ uncertainty, 443% more than the Bayesian benchmark, a result consistent with base-rate neglect and/or overreaction to signals.
-This estimate remains large and significant when examining subsets of the data separated by different labor market and demographic variables.
+We use a nationally representative survey, the labor supplement of the Survey of Consumer Expectations, to study how people update their wage expectations over time.
-We further examine the heterogeneity in agents’ learning by identifying specific non-Bayesian patterns that can be explained by multiple priors models and updating rules that accommodate motivated beliefs.
+Using a recently developed excess belief movement test for the martingale property (Augenblick and Rabin, 2021), we find strong evidence of non-Bayesian learning at the aggregate level.
+Among survey respondents who responded at least twice to the survey, we find an average movement in beliefs that is roughly 513% of the reduction in their beliefs’ uncertainty, 413% more than the Bayesian benchmark.
+This result is consistent with base rate neglect and overreaction to signals, and we found suggestive evidence that people exhibit base-rate neglect.
+Our simulation shows that this result is unlikely to be explained solely by measurement error.
+We also found patterns of asymmetric updating, where individuals update their beliefs more when they receive good wage offers relative to bad wage offers.

 [Download paper here](http://sebastiannbrown.github.io/files/JobSearchLearning.pdf)